Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 ### Known Bugs

-Users have occured a bug where the question does not appear in the speech bubble after selecting a category or after answering a question.
+Users have occurred a bug where the question does not appear in the speech bubble after selecting a category or after answering a question.
 - This seems to have only happened on mobile so far.
 - The same users have been unable to repeat the bug.